 Long term side effects of anal cancer radiotherapy

-Most side effects of radiotherapy to the anus gradually go away in the weeks or months after treatment.
+Side effects of radiotherapy to the anus tend to gradually go away in the weeks or months after treatment.
 But some side effects can continue.
-Or you might notice some that begin months or years later.
+Or you might notice some begin months or years later.
 These are called long term side effects.

 Most of these side effects are rare.
-There are things you can do to help cope with the side effects.
+If you do get any of them, there are things you or your healthcare team can do to help manage them.

 If you smoke, stopping before you start radiotherapy treatment is a good idea.
 It can help reduce the side effects caused by treatment and improve your general health.

 Stopping smoking can be difficult, particularly when going through a stressful time.
+There are a range of support services and different products to help you.
 Talk to your doctor or nurse about support for stopping smoking.

 Frequent or loose poo